 You have questions.
 We offer answers.

 We field editing questions from people nationwide as well as internationally, but most of their concerns are the same.
-Here, we provide answers for the most common inquiries.
+Here, we provide answers to the most common inquiries.

 1. What type of services do you provide?